The decoupled extended Kalman filter for dynamic exponential-family factorization models: Discussion

 Specifying the dynamics is more difficult and likely problem-specific.
 As rough guidance, we suggest that hyperparameters can again be shared across entities of the same type.
 Then the memory can be intuitively set via considering the half-life of the dynamics.
 Finally, let $\bd{\Omega}$, specified last, be a constant times the identity matrix.
 These constants can be roughly determined via sampling reference and current vectors from the steady-state distribution, sampling observations for the reference signal and steady-state signal, and measuring the typical change in observation due to drift.

 To summarize, this guidance involves setting these hyperparameters by considering answers to the following questions.
 What is a typical reference observation?
 What is a typical reference deviation in observation?
 How long until an entity's parameters drift halfway back to their reference parameters in expectation?
 What is a typical deviation in observation due to drift?
-Of course, this guidance is a starting point, and analyzing a subset of data, perhaps repeatedly through cross-validation, could produce a better initialization.
+This guidance is a starting point, and analyzing a subset of data, perhaps repeatedly through cross-validation, could produce a better initialization.
 Developing online solutions for fitting the hyperparameters is another area of future work.

-Future research could also consider Kalman-filter-like algorithms for other relevant models, e.g., that have latent variables, such as mixture and topic models.
+Future research could also consider online Kalman-filter-like algorithms for models that have latent variables, such as mixture and topic models.